josuedhg/openGL/README.md

-# CPP Template
+# OpenGL samples  with C++

-This is a template to start a cpp project
+Some samples to understand and try openGL